Musée des Beaux-Arts

 Grand Théâtre d’Angers

-Hosts theatre, dance and music.
+Hosts theatre, dance and music in an imposing neoclassical building (1871).

 14 rue du Musée · interesting places nearby